armlesswunder/d2rCloneTrackerAndroid/README.md

 OR

 Fix it yourself; you have the code here.
-Just let me know when your done and I will review your changes, test, and accept your contribution if it is good.

 ## Closing Statement
 I hope this app is useful to you, as it is to me.
 I do this, and all my other projects, to improve the lives of myself and other fans.